 While proponents market the alkaline diet to help lose weight, prevent bone disease and even cure cancer, there is no clinical proof to support these claims.
-The diet may fall short in certain areas, but it does reveal relevant information on why an alkalizing foods help in the battle against hyperuricemia and gout.
+The diet may fall short in certain areas, but it does reveal evidence on why alkalizing foods help prevent hyperuricemia and gout.

-This article will explain the difference between alkaline and alkalizing foods, as well as clarify which ones assist in flushing out uric acid.
+This article explains the difference between alkaline and alkalizing foods, as well as clarify which ones assist in flushing out uric acid.

 [For an in-depth explanation on how purines triggers gout, read: What Is Gout?
 Arthritis, Uric Acid, Purines And Pain!]